Xochimilco traditions and fun at once

 You can watch the Island from the trajinera only for photos if it’s too strange for you.

-Xochimilco is not only the ride, you can visit markets of flowers or handicrafts.
-And a must you have to visit is the Dolores Olmedo Museum; where you will find one of the biggest collections of Frida Kahlo and Diego Rivera and more than 900 of archaeological pieces.
-The museum is a beautiful hacienda, I love it inside and outside.
+Xochimilco is not only the ride, but you can also take a look at the flower markets, handicrafts, and lovely souvenirs.
+If you have enough time you can also visit the Dolores Olmedo Museum; where you will find one of the biggest collections of Frida Kahlo and Diego Rivera and more than 900 of archaeological pieces.
+The museum is a beautiful hacienda, you’ll love it inside and outside.

-My idea of Xochimilco is a little taste of colorful México, very different of Venice.
-Like I said is an experience that you have to experience in Mexico City.
+My idea of Xochimilco is a little taste of colorful Mexico.
+As I said is an experience that you have to discover in Mexico City!

 Please share with people who love to Travel